achillesn/photogames/_posts/2018-04-14-daniel-profitis.md

 ---
 My dream, from the early stages of my life, was to create pictures.
 Starting with analog photography and later experimenting with digital possibilities, in agony to re-define my self, I lost the dream.
 It feels like that through the photogames I started to be reconnected to this dream again.
-I started to searche deeper and that´s fun.
+I started to search deeper and that´s fun.
 Not always easy, but fun.

 ![null](/assets/images/profitis-present.1.1.jpg#full)